 We basically started at Canoe Lake, moved up to McIntosh Lake for night 1.
 From there we paddled and portaged all the way out to Big Trout Lake for night 2.
 For night 3 we made our way down to Burnt Island Lake.
 On day 4 we completed the circle and ended up back at Canoe Lake.

-In retrospect, the direction we chose for this route was the most optimal because of the waterflow of some of the small creeks we had to go through which you’ll read more about below.
+In retrospect, the direction we chose for this route was the most optimal because of the water flow of some of the small creeks we had to go through which you’ll read more about below.

-At first, we were looking at two times of the year we could do it: May or late August and the reason for that is because we knew we wanted to work around the black fly/mosquito season.
-In the end we landed on May just because it’d be easier for everyone and it wouldn’t be too hot.
+At first, we were looking at two times of the year we could do it – May or late August.
+The main reason for these months is that we wanted to work around black fly and mosquito season.

-- Sleeping pillow – Wow I don’t know how I survived all these years camping without a proper compact pillow
+- Compact pillow – Wow I don’t know how I survived all these years camping without a proper compact pillow.

 - Ice fishing gloves – AMAZING especially when it was raining.
 Keeps you fully warm and dry.